Ways To Structure A Novel

 Finally… rebirth.
 Funnily enough my two main novels are both rebirth stories (complete happenstance).
 Rebirth is similar to the voyage in that the protagonist undergoes a powerful transforming experience.

 Sleeping Beauty is an example of the ‘physical’ rebirth.
-She undergoes a curse which puts her to sleep & the rebirth is her being woken which breaks the curse.
+She undergoes a curse which puts her to sleep and the rebirth is her being woken which breaks the curse.

 Aspects of All…